stevepiercy/tz_select/README.rst

 ``[tz_select]`` returns an HTML select menu of all known time zones, grouped into US common, continents, regions, UTC, and manual offsets.

-It is required by the demos for `tz_convert
+It is used in the demos for `tz_convert
 <http://www.stevepiercy.com/lasso/tz_convert_demo/>`_ and `countdown
 <http://www.stevepiercy.com/lasso/countdown_demo/>`_.